Mrosa99/PharoahsGame/README.md

 ## Disclaimer

 Please note that this project was developed as part of a class assignment within a limited timeframe.
-As a result, some planned features and enhancements may not have been fully implemented or work as intended.
+As a result, some planned features and enhancements may not have been fully implemented or function as intended.
 We appreciate your understanding.